CASE STUDY: Earthquake strengthening of Church

-“ The team at jackson were eceptional to work with.
-The columns at St mary’s were one of the more compex elements to construct, but with the help from the Jackson tea¯m, as well as the point cloud model of the building, the columns were replicated identically to the old.
-A job well done!.”
+“ The team at Jackson were exceptional to work with.
+The columns at St Mary’s were one of the more complex elements to construct, but with the help from the Jackson team, as well as the point cloud model of the building, the columns were replicated identically to the old.
+A job well done!”

 Matt Pattinson – Site Manager, LT Mcguinness Ltd